 The Many Secret Identities of Writers

-Those who write use career skills other than simply writing.
+Those who write use skills other than simply writing.
 In fact, the steps involved in creating stories correlate to all kinds of talents and professions.
-Find out how writers are part movie director, part spy, part athlete, part sculptor, and other secret “identities” — and how the act of writing is much more dynamic that it appears.
+Find out how writers are part spy, part movie director, part explorer, part professional athlete, part sculptor, and other secret “identities” — and how the act of writing is much more dynamic that it appears.

 What should someone do in order to become a writer?
 Only four simple things!
 During this talk, I relate my own path to publication, including all the stops and stumbles along the way.
 I emphasize how each step, even if I didn’t realize it at the time, helped prepare me for my career.
 I also describe my writing process, explain how I fit writing into a busy routine, and debunk several myths people have about published authors.